Wildfires rage in California, stoked by extreme heat in U.S. West | Science-Environment

 Videos on social media showed the fire consuming pick-up trucks as it spread along Highway 101 near Willits, California.
 "If you're trying to get out of an evacuation area please call 911 for help.
 Don't delay!" the Mendocino Sheriff's Office wrote on Twitter.

-San Francisco-based power provider PG&E Corp warned customers on Monday in 21 counties, mostly in the Sierra Foothills, that their power might be shut off as a safety measure because of the extreme high and dry winds.
+San Francisco-based power provider PG&E said late on Monday that it began turning off power in "high fire-threat" areas.
+The outages will impact 172,000 customers in 22 counties, mostly in the Sierra Foothills, PG&E said, adding the shut off was a safety measure due to the extreme high and dry winds.
 The California Independent Systems Operator, which runs most of the state’s power grid, again urged consumers to cut back on energy consumption and said it was monitoring wildfires throughout the state threatening power lines.

 In Southern California, east of San Diego, more than 400 firefighters battled the Valley Fire, which burned more than 17,000 acres (6,900 hectares)in Cleveland National Forest.
 Video shared on social media showed firefighters dousing the flames, the air thick with ash and fire embers.
 The blaze was 3% contained on Monday evening.
 Officials announced the deployment of military aircraft on Monday afternoon to help fight the flames.